reactjs/react.dev/src/content/reference/react/use-server.md

 }
 ```

 If you call a server action outside of a [form](/reference/react-dom/components/form), which has first-class support for server actions, you can only do so in a Client Component, which lacks progressive enhancement.
-In addition, you'll need to manually call the server action in a transition `<form action>` takes care of this for you.
+In addition, you'll need to manually call the server action in a transition. `<form action>` takes care of this for you.

 To read a server action return value, you'll need to `await` the promise returned.